 By utilising these tips, you’re actively improving your financial wellbeing – whether you’re starting a budget or educating yourself about personal finance you’re well on your way to taking control of your money.
 Remember, it’s not a race and will take time and effort but there is a light at the end of the tunnel.
 You just need to make the first step.

-> At Suits Me, our accounts are personal e-money current accounts that works similarly to a traditional bank account.
-You’ll gain access to online banking and our mobile banking app, where you’ll be able to manage your money on the go, 24/7 allowing you to stay in control.
+At Suits Me®, our accounts are personal e-money accounts that works similarly to a traditional bank account.
+You’ll gain access to your online account and our mobile app, where you’ll be able to manage your money on the go, 24/7 allowing you to stay in control.

-> - The ability to set up standing orders and manage direct debits,
+- The ability to set up standing orders and manage direct debits,

 - Send money within the UK via a transfer, international transfers are available via a partner in the Suits Me® app,